 The tradition says that when John Mark arrived on a missionary journey to Egypt, the Coptic form of religion of that day was god-centered worship, but focused upon the pyramids.
 However, John Mark and the Gospel message were well received by the Coptic people as they also believed in “eternal life.”
 The Coptic people, under Roman rule and societal influence, consisted of Greeks, Jews, and Egyptians; therefore, Christianity had to take into account the different cultural, language, and religious backgrounds when evangelizing and in establishing its church.
 The Coptic Christians were originally well founded in theology, and other churches in cities throughout the Roman Empire looked up to them with great admiration and respect, willingly following their lead in doctrinal like-mindedness and unity.

-It is interesting to note that when the Coptics were under the rule of the Roman Empire, they suffered severe persecution and death for their steadfast faith and beliefs in Christ while refusing to worship emperors.
-However, by A.D.
-641, yet another tribulation began when the Arab conquest took place, overthrowing the Romans’ rule in Egypt and, at first, relieving the Coptic Church from persecution.
+It is interesting to note that when the Coptics were under the rule of the Roman Empire, they suffered severe persecution and death for their steadfast faith and belief in Christ.
+Up until the Edict of Milan in A.D.
+313, the Coptic Christians were persecuted by several Roman emperors, including Decius, Valerian, and Diocletian.
+After that, they were persecuted by the Byzantine rulers.
+About A.D.
+641, yet another tribulation began when the Arab conquest of Egypt took place, at first relieving the Coptic Church from Byzantine persecution.
 What appeared to be their liberty and freedom became yet again bondage.
 The societal strength and control of the Arabs caused the Coptics to endure a major language and culture change as well as confront the Islamic faith.
-Unfortunately, over the centuries, Christianity lost foothold and most Coptics converted to Islam.
+Unfortunately, over the centuries, Christianity lost foothold, and most Coptics converted to Islam.